Patrick Wisdom Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rays pitching staff ranks 23rd in the league.
+- The Rays pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Rays have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.
+- The Rays' 3.74 team ERA ranks sixth among all league pitching staffs.

-- Bradley (3-1) takes the mound for the Rays in his sixth start of the season.
-He has a 4.44 ERA in 24 1/3 innings pitched, with 34 strikeouts.
+- Rays pitchers combine to allow 59 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- The righty's most recent time out was on Tuesday against the Toronto Blue Jays, when he threw four innings, surrendering four earned runs while giving up nine hits.
+- In his last time out on Wednesday against the Toronto Blue Jays, the lefty went seven innings, allowing one earned run while surrendering four hits.

-- The 22-year-old has an ERA of 4.44, with 12.6 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.